mjvotaw/fuzzytrackmatch/README.md

 So this library does some work to clean up the user input and split additional artists into an array of artist names before searching the music platform.
 It then uses [SequenceMatcher](https://docs.python.org/3/library/difflib.html) to do some basic sanity checking of the return results to find the best matching track.

+## Canonicalized Genres

 Genre information is derived from user-submitted data (eg 'tags' in last.fm).
-This makes use of an algorithm that's largely based on work from the (lastgenre plugin)[https://github.com/beetbox/beets/blob/master/beetsplug/lastgenre/__init__.py
-] from the (beets media library manager)[https://beets.io/].
+This makes use of an algorithm that's largely based on work from the [lastgenre plugin](https://github.com/beetbox/beets/blob/master/beetsplug/lastgenre/__init__.py) from the [beets media library manager](https://beets.io/).
 It filters and normalizes data based on a genre whitelist that is made primarily of data scraped from Wikipedia.
+At some point, I modified the whitelist to group dance music genres under an umbrella "dance" genre, to better suit my personal needs.

+ Given a list of possible genre tags, each tag is checked against a whitelist of "known" genres, if it's found, then a "canonicalized genre" is found for it, which is just list that contains that genre and it's parent genres.

+ So for instance, if given the genre "happy hardcore", the `GenreWhitelist.resolve_genre` method would return `[["Happy Hardcore", "Hardcore", "Dance"]]`.

 ## known problems